 Many large corporations use the same containers filled with chlorinated water to chill their chickens, promoting cross-contamination and the absorption of water into the meat.
 Air-chilled chickens are separated and passed by a track through different chambers of cooled air.
 It takes longer than a water bath, causing it to be more expensive all around.
 Many believe it’s worth the extra cost because:

-1. you’re not getting extra water in your meat
+- You’re not getting extra water in the meat.

-2. it’s better for the flavor as you are truly getting an all-natural chicken.
+- The flavor is so much better, as you are truly getting an all-natural chicken.

 I encourage you to look closely at what you’re buying and try out “air-chilled’ chicken sometime.
 I think you’ll notice a large difference in the flavor and maybe even feel better overall.

 - Boneless, Skinless Chicken Breast - I recommend air chilled for the reasons above.
 You could also go with chicken thighs, but it will increase the cooking time slightly.

 - Spices - Garlic, paprika, cumin, coriander, ginger, cinnamon and turmeric.

 - Olive oil - Your favorite extra virgin olive oil will work for this chicken and couscous recipe.

 - Couscous - This is very important.
 This recipe requires Moroccan couscous which is very small in size, like a grain (even though it's actually a pasta!).
 Israeli couscous is much larger and looks like pearls.
 They have totally different textures and cooking times, so don't mix them up!